How to Generate Product Descriptions with AI for Your Store

 Bullet points: 3-5 highlights.

-Step 4: Optional Human Review
+Step 4: Optional Human Approval

 Step 5: Write Back to the Store